yallport/sdc-EOgmaNeo/README.md

 - Driving servo (back motor)

-The ground cables connected are:
+The ground cables connected at the breadboard are:

 - Arduino